splendo/kaluga/README.md

 ### iOS tests

 iOs tests can be run using the `iosTest` task in gradle which uses XCTest.
-Make sure you have the Simulator setup with a target device.
-For now you might have to change the simulator name in `components.gradle`.
+Make sure you have the Simulator setup with a working target device.
+For now you can change the target device inside the gradle build file.

+The `ioTest` task supports the `--tests` flag like other Gradle tasks to filter which tests to run.

 ## Architecture